ZXEducation/mpv/DOCS/man/input.rst

 ``ffmpeg-version``
     The contents of the ``av_version_info()`` API call.
 This is a string which identifies the build in some way, either through a release version number, or a git hash.
-This property is unavailable if mpv is linked against older FFmpeg versions.
+This applies to Libav as well (the property is still named the same.)
+This property is unavailable if mpv is linked against older FFmpeg and Libav versions.

 ``libass-version``
     The value of ``ass_library_version()``.
 This is an integer, encoded in a